Liverpool City Tramways

 Female staff

-A blow-up of the 1942 photograph above showing the conductress.
+An enlargement of the 1942 photograph above showing the conductress.
 She is wearing a single-breasted jacket with lapels, along with a matching knee-length skirt and a cap.